avalynnw/Professional-README-Generator---Avalynn-Helgrave-Winsor-Judge-/README.md

 ## Usage

+Run the program from the "Develop" folder using

+	node index.js

-Run the program from the "Develop" folder using "node index.js" and fill out the prompts to generate the README file one directory up.
+ and fill out the prompts to generate the README file one directory up.

 ![screenshot.png](./Develop/assets/images/screenshot.png)